 If C2 authorization is requested during the UUAA-SM procedure the procedure described in clause 5.2.3.3 takes place with the following additions:

-- In step 0, the UE includes pairing information (if available) in a C2 Aviation Payload. which is forwarded further to the USS.
+- In step 0, the UE includes pairing information (if available) in a C2 Aviation Payload, which is forwarded further to the USS.

-- In step 3, the USS performs C2 authorization taking into account the included pairing information, the Service Level Device Identity/CAA-Level UAV ID and 3GPP UAV ID/GPSI.
-The USS includes the resulting C2 Authorization result in the Naf_Auth_Response returned to the UAS-NF/NEF and UAS NF/NEF forwards to the UAV/UE in step 7.
+- Initially in step 5, the USS performs C2 authorization taking into account the included pairing information, the Service Level Device Identity/CAA-Level UAV ID and 3GPP UAV ID/GPSI.
+The USS includes the resulting C2 Authorization result in the Naf_Auth_Response returned to the UAS-NF/NEF and UAS NF/NEF forwards to the UAV/UE in step 8.

 - The USS shall: